-Know that the days of the week you choose to train are not set in stone.
+The days of the week you choose to train are not set in stone.
 You can do Monday/Wednesday/Friday or Tuesday/Thursday/Saturday.
-The essence of a 3-day workout split is to skip a day in between workouts; whichever way you achieve this is up to you.
+The essence of a three-day workout split is to skip a day in between workouts.
+How you achieve this is up to you.

-Before you learn how to structure a 3-day full body workout, you must not overlook the importance of warm-up.
+Before you learn how to structure a three-day full body workout, you must not overlook the importance of warming up.
 The number of sets listed in the workout routines does not include warm-up sets.
-Warm-up is important to prepare your joints, muscles, and nervous system that controls your muscle groups.
+Warm-up is important to prepare your joints, muscles, and nervous system that controls your muscle groups (5).

-The temperature of the gym matters too.
-In a cold gym, you might do more warm-up sets to warm your body up.
-If the temperature is normal or hot, you might do fewer sets.
+The temperature of the gym also matters.
+In a cold gym, you may do more warm-up sets to warm your body up.
+If the temperature is normal or hot, you may do fewer sets.

-Cardio that targets the specific muscles you plan on exercising later is the best warm-up.
-You can run on a treadmill, hop on a stationary bike, or jump a rope.
-Alternatively, you can do mobility exercises.
-These target arms, shoulders, hips, knees, and wrists.
+Cardio that targets the specific muscles you intend to exercise later is a good warm-up.
+You can run on a treadmill, hop on a stationary bike, or jump with a rope.
+Alternatively, you can do mobility exercises that target the arms, shoulders, hips, knees, and wrists.

 As a beginner, your priority should be to develop proper form.
-Doing so prevents injury.
+Doing this will prevent injury.
 Do not feel embarrassed to start with small weights and progress as you feel comfortable.
 Do not compare yourself to others who have been doing full body workouts for longer.
-Remember, patience and consistency give better results.
+Remember, patience and consistency will give you better results.

-A beginner is anyone who has done less than 6 months of consistent weight training.
-The 3 day split for beginners encourages muscle and strength gains while improving workout capacity.
-Below is a sample 3-day full body workout routine for a beginner:
+A beginner is anyone who has done less than six months of consistent weight training.
+The three-day split for beginners encourages muscle and strength gains while improving workout capacity (1).
+Below is a sample three-day full body workout routine for beginners:

 Full Body Workout 1